auzbuckley/RFC_test/README.md

 When you've finished your masterpiece:
 1. Go to the folder `RFCs` and click `upload file`.
 Find and select your RFC file.
 2. Once uploaded, at the bottom, leave the short commit message `Submit RFC [title]`.
-3. Select `Create a new branch for this commit and start a pull request.` and name the branch with the following naming convention: `RFC-Your-title-here`.
+3. Select `Create a new branch for this commit and start a pull request.`.
+Name the branch with the following naming convention: `RFC-Your-title-here`.
 This will split your work away from the main Master branch.
 4. Click `Commit changes`.
 This will create a Pull Request, essentially requiring review before it can be merged back into Master.
 5. Your pull request has now been submitted and a trigger has been sent to our RFC slack channel to request review.
 Now is your time to sit back, and... get back to work.